Adrenaline Rush Adventure in Nepal

 A country in the lap of the Himalayas – Nepal’s diverse natural setting makes it a breathtaking destination for all adventure adorers.
 The holy mountains have been a centerpiece of attraction for as long as we can remember.
 Journeys to Everest, Annapurna, or other massifs are likely to exceed anyone’s expectations.
 Due to the mountainous terrain and the river system flowing from the glaciers, other extreme adventure activities have spurted up voluntarily.
 Here are a few you might not want to miss for that crazy adrenaline rush:

 Imagine descending streams on a rope and jumping down to pristine pools from canyon walls.
 Canyoning is undoubtedly a daring adventure to experience the thrills of nature in the wild.
 Nepal’s perfect natural setting for this sport gives exploration a new definition.
-Akin to rafting, you can get special packages that combines canyoning with trekking, hiking or other adventures.
-Canyoning sites are available at Kulekhani, Marsyangdi, Kakani, Sunkoshi, Bhotekoshi, Sundarijal etc and are conducted by experienced guides who give safety the utmost care.
+Akin to rafting, you can get special packages that combine canyoning with trekking, hiking, or other adventures.
+Canyoning sites are available at Kulekhani, Marsyangdi, Kakani, Sunkoshi, Bhotekoshi, Sundarijal, etc, and are conducted by experienced guides who give safety the utmost care.

-Mountain biking in Nepal has seen a lot of enthusiasm in the recent years.
-The Kathmandu valley rim is best toured on a mountain bike as nearby hills offer great views and routes range from easy to extreme – fit for any kind of rider.
-Pokhara, Dharan and other cities are also on the rise in the scene.
+Mountain biking in Nepal has seen a lot of enthusiasm in recent years.
+The Kathmandu valley rim is best toured on a mountain bike as nearby hills offer great views and routes range from easy to the extreme – fit for any kind of rider.
+Pokhara, Dharan, and other cities are also on the rise in the scene.
 The Terai belt sees bicycles as its major mode of transportation due to its flat terrain.
-Cycling tours around Annapurna, Upper Mustang, from Muktinath to Pokhara, Lumbini etc have been favored by many.
-These teahouse trek routes are best enjoyed on a mountain bike as it takes less time than walking and gives more freedom, proximity to nature and comfort.
-Hiring a bike from Kathmandu and Pokhara is a practical solution if want to avoid bringing your own.
+Cycling tours around Annapurna, Upper Mustang, from Muktinath to Pokhara, Lumbini, etc have been favored by many.
+These teahouse trek routes are best enjoyed on a mountain bike as it takes less time than walking and gives more freedom, proximity to nature, and comfort.
+Hiring a bike from Kathmandu and Pokhara is a practical solution if want to